 The Somogyi effect leads to high blood glucose levels in people with diabetes.
 It happens when low blood sugar triggers a rebound effect, leading to high blood sugar.
+Treatment focuses on effective glucose management.

 If a person notices high blood glucose levels in the morning, the Somogyi effect may be responsible, but the rise could have resulted from a similar effect, called the dawn phenomenon.